snowflakedb/snowflake-cli/CONTRIBUTING.md

 To execute only unit tests run `pytest`.

-To execute only integration tests run `pytest -m integration`
+To execute only integration tests run `pytest -m integration`.